Toddler Program

 What is the timing?

-The Toddler program runs from 9:30 a.m. to 11:30 a.m.
-Of course, your child is probably not going to stay for two hours on Day 1.
+The Toddler program runs from 8:30 a.m. to 11:30 a.m.
+Of course, your child is probably not going to stay for three hours on Day 1.
 Until they develop a trusting relationship with the guide and settle fully in the environment, the amount of time they spend here is totally up to them.
 As mentioned in the previously-linked blog post, one trusted adult must be present for the child until they develop the trust fully with the guide and are able to stay with them happily.

 Is it ok if my child wears diapers?

 Diapers are not allowed in the environment.
 If your child is still using diapers, we will work with you to help your child develop independence in the toileting process.
 We trust in the child’s intrinsic awareness of their own body signals and do not motivate them externally.
 We do not frequently take children to the restroom and ask them to try.
-We talk to parents and observe the child to understand their verbal or nonverbal cues, and when they express the need to visit, we take them to the restroom.
+We talk to parents and observe the child to understand their verbal and nonverbal cues, and when they express the need to visit, we take them to the restroom.
 Until your child develops trust with the guide for toilet visits, you will be taking them.

 Should I pack a snack for my child?